facebook/react-native-website/docs/new-architecture-intro.md

 title: Adopting the New Architecture
 ---

-# Playbook for Adopting the New Architecture
+# Getting Started with the New Architecture

 :::caution

 This documentation is still **experimental** and details are subject to changes as we iterate.
 Feel free to share your feedback on the [react-native-website PR](https://github.com/facebook/react-native-website) for this page.

 Moreover, it contains several **manual steps**.
 Please note that this won't be representative of the final developer experience once the New Architecture is stable.
-We're working on tools, templates and libraries to help you get started fast on the New Architecture, without having to go through the whole Playbook.
+We're working on tools, templates and libraries to help you get started fast on the New Architecture, without having to go through the whole setup.

 :::